drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Backup
 Always encrypt files locally before backing them up to external media or online services.
 One way is to use a symmetric cipher with **gpg** and a password of your choosing.

-To encrypt, use
+To encrypt a directory:

     tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg

-To decrypt, use
+To decrypt it:

     gpg -o ~/Desktop/decrypted-backup.tar.gz \
       -d ~/Desktop/backup-2015-01-01-0000.tar.gz.gpg && \
       tar zxvf ~/Desktop/decrypted-backup.tar.gz

-You may also create encrypted volumes using **Disk Utility**, or `hdiutil`, e.g.:
+You may also create encrypted volumes using **Disk Utility** or `hdiutil`:

     hdiutil create ~/Desktop/encrypted.dmg -encryption -size 1g -volname "Name" -fs JHFS+